-Figure 12.
+Figure 11.
 Shown is the resulting density distribution for the Strong Blast test at t = 0.02.
-The left panel shows the results obtained with ATHENA, the right panel the results obtained with the standard SPH MHD implementation in GADGET.
-There is no difference between the two results visible (see also figure 13).
+The upper left panel shows the result obtained with ATHENA, whereas the upper right panel shows the that from the basic SPH-MHD implementation.
+The lower left and right panels shows the results obtained with the Bsmooth SPH-MHD and the dissipation SPH-MHD implementation respectively.
+There are no visible difference between the results (see also figure 12), indicating that all SPH-MHD implementations are capable to handle such test situation.